AstraZeneca raises forecasts after seeing off Pfizer

-LONDON AstraZeneca raised its sales and earnings forecasts for the year on Thursday, showing resilience after seeing off a $118 billion takeover approach from rival Pfizer two months ago.
+LONDON AstraZeneca (AZN.L) raised its sales and earnings forecasts for the year on Thursday, showing resilience after seeing off a $118 billion (69.90 billion pounds) takeover approach from rival Pfizer (PFE.N) two months ago.

 Second-quarter sales and earnings both beat expectations, helped by several one-off factors, including a product-related payment from Pfizer worth $200 million.